Adding container environment variables

 - In the window that opens, under Image settings, specify the environment variable and click Add.
 You can add multiple environment variables.

 - Click Create revision.
-A new container revision with the specified environment variables will be created.
+This will create a new container revision with the specified environment variables.

 Warning

-If the previous revision contained environment variables, this command overwrites them.
+If the previous revision contains environment variables, they will be overwritten.

 yc serverless container revision deploy \